 Additional contributions by: Rachael L. Baumann and John L. Falconer

 (University of Colorado Boulder, Department of Chemical and Biological Engineering)

-The view factor, , is defined as the fraction of the radiation leaving the green surface that is intercepted by the black surface.
-The different view factors for each situation are shown below.
-Let be the rate of heat transfer from the green surface to the black surface.
+The view factor is defined as the fraction of the radiation leaving the green surface i that is intercepted by the black surface j.
+The view factors for each situation are shown below.

 where is the plate length, is the plate width and is the distance between the plates.